 Then she took his hand.
 “But before I leave you here to your ablutions, talk with me just a little more.
 Tell me something of yourself and of this place called Greece where you come from.”

-And so he told her of his homeland — of its soaring mountains and rich forests, of its history of divine favor and its many proud cities.
+And so he told her of his homeland — of its soaring mountains and rich forests, of its history of divine favor and its many majestic cities.
 When he trailed off, she spoke forlornly.
 “I wish I could someday see this place.
-But instead I must remain here, and listen for any scrap of news I can glean from sailors or wayward messenger birds from the far-off lands of the West.
+But instead I must remain here, and listen for any scrap of news of the far-off lands of the West which I can glean from sailors or wayward messenger birds.
 Every one will remind me of you…”

 Now, the fire-breathing bulls were actually creatures of the underworld who had found a cave which gave unto the surface just outside of Colchis.
 When they had begun rampaging through his land several years before, King Aeëtes had begged his patron Hephaestus for a solution.
 This the god had duly supplied in the form of a fence of impenetrable bronze ringing the area around the cave.

 It was to this place that Jason now came, chomping for battle.
 Most of the city had already gathered around the fence, including Aeëtes and his court — among them a desperately anxious Medea — in a pavilion of honor.
 All watched as the gate was opened just long enough for Jason to slip inside.
 A plow made of bronze had already been set in place.
-The bulls were not present, but everyone expected them to make an appearance before the day was through, for such was their custom.
+The bulls were not present, but everyone expected them to make an appearance before the day was through.

 Jason took a long draught of water from one of the spectators, accepted the box of “seed” from one of the king’s attendants, and commenced sowing.
 When that work too was complete, he stood there stretching for the battle he knew was coming.
 One by one his enemies rose out of the newly turned earth.
-Then they charged in a wild mass of flesh and steel.
+Then they rushed toward him, a whirling storm of flesh and steel.

 Like the Spartoi grown by Cadmus so many years before, these beings owed their savagery to their origin inside the mouth of a dragon sacred to Ares.
 These particular Spartoi, however, directed their initial battle rage against the one who had caused them to be born rather than each other.
 Their numbers and ferocity were such that there seemed no way for even the magically augmented Jason to fight them off — certainly not here in the open, where they could so easily swarm him.
 Remembering the words of Medea, he picked up a boulder that was lying in a corner of the field — a boulder so large that four ordinary men could not have lifted it, much less thrown it, as he now proceeded to do.

 It landed right in the middle of the charging mass of Spartoi, crushing several of them beneath its weight.
 Most of the others turned away from Jason to rush upon this new enemy like hounds on the hunt.
-When it proved impervious to their swords and spears, they set upon one another in their confusion.
-They mowed one another down in a frenzy of carnage, leaving Jason with the comparatively simple task of picking off the singletons and pairs who broke away from the main tumult to rush upon him.
-When the day ended, the fresh furrows of the field ran with the blood of the Spartoi as if after a torrential downpour, while the hero stood, alone and unscathed, amidst it all.
+When it proved impervious to their swords and spears, they set upon one another in their blood lust.
+They mowed one another down, leaving Jason with the comparatively simple task of picking off the singletons and pairs who broke away from the main tumult to rush upon him.
+When the day ended, the fresh furrows of the field ran with the blood of the Spartoi as if after a torrential downpour, while the hero stood, alone and unscathed, in the middle of the corral.
 The test devised by King Aeëtes was over; Jason had passed.

 Hearing of her father’s intentions, Medea determined to act once again.
 She had learned that the attack would fall at first light on the morrow, long after Jason’s godlike strength had expired.
 The Argo had to be away — with the Golden Fleece — before that time came; for all their prowess in battle, even the Argonauts would stand no chance against the thousands of soldiers Aeëtes could muster against them, bristling with the arms and armor of Hephaestus.